luejerry/dynasty-markread/README.md

 | Chrome | 55 | Nov 30, 2016 |
 | Safari | 10.1 | Mar 26, 2017 |
 | Edge | 15 | Apr 10, 2017 |

+If you wish to use this script with an unsupported browser version, remove the current version of the script and install the [**legacy**](https://github.com/luejerry/dynasty-markread/raw/legacy/dynastymarkread.user.js) version.
+The legacy script requires only ES6 support and will receive no further updates.

 ## Changelog
 * 2.4: slight performance improvement.
 Refactored to use ES8 async-await.